 Since 2015, the Utah Legislature has passed several bills in an effort to combat identity theft and income tax fraud.
 These bills made changes to annual withholding reporting requirements including:

 - Employers must file annual reconciliations and withholding forms electronically

 - The Tax Commission will match employer withholding information to employees’ individual income tax returns.

 - The Tax Commission may only issue income tax refunds before March 1 if both the employer and employee have filed all required returns and forms.

-- No longer mailing forms and payment coupons will no longer be mailed.
+- Paper forms and payment coupons will no longer be mailed.

 - The annual return is combined with the 4th quarter return.